 They also must have applied for their annual loan maximum eligibility under the federal Unsubsidized Direct Loan Program before applying for a Graduate/Professional PLUS loan.

 The interest rate is a fixed rate of 5.30% (from 1st July 2020) and is charged on the loan from the time the loan funds are disbursed until it is paid in full.
+This is set to change to 6.28% (from 1st July 2021) for the 2021-2022 academic year.
 There is a 4.236% loan origination fee deducted from the loan by the U.S. Department of Education, loans originated with a first disbursement date on or after 1st October 2020 will have a revised fee of 4.228%.

 Repayment begins on the date of the last disbursement of the loan and the first payment is due within 60 days after the date the loan is fully disbursed.
 A Graduate PLUS borrower may receive a deferment while he or she is enrolled on at least a half-time basis at an eligible school.
 Upon dropping to less than half-time enrollment status, the borrower is not entitled to a grace period on his or her PLUS loans.